Jefferson-F-Santos/bleach-characters/README.md

-# Destaques dos Meus 5 Personagens Favoritos do Anime Bleach
+# Spotlight on My Top 5 Favorite Bleach Anime Characters

 In this simple and passionate project, I delved into the Bleach universe to pay homage to my favorite characters through the creation of a unique web page.
 Using skills in HTML, CSS, and pure JavaScript, I developed a platform that highlights the distinctive characteristics of each character.
 Interactive touches implemented with JavaScript add dynamism, providing a modest yet impactful experience that reflects my personal connection with these captivating characters.
 Over time, I plan to keep adding more elements to the page to further enrich this tribute.